OfficeDev/office-js-docs-pr/docs/outlook/autolaunch-store-options.md

 ## Specify a flight code

-You can specify the flight code you want for your add-in by sharing that information in the **Note for certification** when you're publishing your add-in.
+You can specify the flight code you want for your add-in by sharing that information in the **Notes for certification** when you're publishing your add-in. _**Important**:_ Flight codes are case-sensitive.

 ![Screenshot showing example request for flight code in Notes for certification screen during publishing process.](../images/outlook-publish-notes-for-certification.png)